 Jordan Baker, the best friend of Daisy Buchanan, was an amateur golfer and debutante who spent time on the social scene in East Egg.
 The character cheated at golf and enjoyed dancing up a storm at speakeasies and parties.
 She was based on the Fairway Flapper, also known as Edith Cummings.
 The woman was an actual real-life debutant and competitive golfer, although there isn’t any proof that she cheated on the game.

 The Great Gatsby is set in the fictional towns of East Egg and West Egg.
 Carraway describes both as being located on Long Island.
 It’s clear from the outset that these towns, both full of spectacular mansions and fashionable people, are meant to be the city of Great Neck, New York, where Fitzgerald lived while he wrote the book.

 In fact, several years ago a 1920s-era mansion on Long Island’s Gold Coast went up for sale.
 Among the building’s pedigree is the fact that Fitzgerald spent some time there back in 1923.
 He was a friend of Mary Harriman Rumsey, a wealthy scion of a railroad magnate.

 The house consists of 13 bedrooms, each with a 12-foot ceiling, on over five acres of land.
-A tennis court, private beach, and a boathouse are just some its amenities.
-It’s easy to see Gatsby and some of his cohorts hanging out there, drinking bootleg liquor at night or lounging on the beach during the day.
+A tennis court, private beach, and a boathouse are just some of its amenities.
+It’s easy to see Gatsby and some of his cohorts hanging out there, drinking bootleg liquor at night, or lounging on the beach during the day.

 Frequently Asked Questions